Dinosaurs in Jurassic Park: Compsognathus

 Procompsognathus appears in the novels, but is replaced by Compsognathus in the film series.

 Their first film appearance is in The Lost World: Jurassic Park.
 In the film, the character Dr. Robert Burke, a paleontologist, identifies the dinosaur as Compsognathus triassicus, which in reality is a non-existent species; the film combined the names of Compsognathus longipes and Procompsognathus triassicus.
 In the film, Compsognathus are depicted as small carnivorous theropods which attack in packs.

-The Compsognathus were nicknamed "Compies" by Winston's crew.
+In Crichton's novels, the dinosaur is nicknamed "Compy" (plural: "Compies"), and this is used in the film series as well.
 Dennis Muren, the film's visual effects supervisor, considered Compsognathus the most complex digital dinosaur.
 Because of their small size, the Compies had their entire body visible onscreen and thus needed a higher sense of gravity and weight.
 A simple puppet of the Compsognathus was used in the film's opening scene, in which the dinosaurs attack a little girl.
 Later in the film, they kill the character Dieter Stark, who is played by Peter Stormare.
 For Stark's death scene, Stormare had to wear a jacket with numerous rubber Compies attached.

 Compsognathus make brief appearances in all subsequent films, with the exception of Jurassic World.
 In the novels, Procompsognathus is depicted with the fictitious feature of a venomous bite, although such a trait is not mentioned regarding their onscreen counterparts.
 Compsognathus returns in the 2022 film Jurassic World Dominion.
+A redesigned Compsognathus can be seen a number of times in Jurassic World Rebirth.